textpattern/textpattern.github.io/tags/variable.md

 : **Default:** unset.

 `value="value"`
 : (Optionally) define the value to which you wish to set the variable.
-Without this attribute, the tag outputs the current value assigned to the named variable.
+Without this attribute or some contained content, the tag outputs the current value assigned to the named variable.

 ## Examples

 ### Example 1: Store site-wide constants

-Allows you to define constants at a single location (e.g. in form templates, or even at tops of page templates) and use them elsewhere later on.
+Allows you to define constants at a single location (e.g. in form templates, or even at the top of page templates) and use them elsewhere later on.

-Somewhere at the very beginning of a template you would define names and values, just like you do on your desktop calculator's 'memory' keys:
+Somewhere at the very beginning of a template you would define names and values, just like you do on a desktop calculator's 'memory' keys:

 ~~~ html
 <txp:if_search>